-4.16.
+- 4.24.
 The ventilation system should be used as one of the means of minimizing the radiation exposure of workers and exposure to hazardous material that could become airborne and so could be inhaled by workers.
-Uranium fuel fabrication facilities should be designed with appropriately sized ventilation and containment systems in areas of the facility identified as having potential for giving rise to significant concentrations of airborne radioactive material and other hazardous material.
+Conversion facilities and enrichment facilities should be designed with appropriately sized ventilation and containment systems in areas of the facility identified as having potential for giving rise to significant concentrations of airborne radioactive material and other hazardous material.
+Wherever possible, the layout of ventilation equipment should be such that the flow of air is from the operation gallery towards the equipment. - 4.25.

-4.17.
 The need for the use of protective respiratory equipment should be minimized through careful design of the containment and ventilation systems.

-4.18.
+For example, a glovebox, hood or special device should be used to ensure the continuity of the first containment barrier when changing a valve to remove the need for respiratory protection. - 4.26.
 In areas that may contain airborne uranium in particulate form, primary filters should be located as close to the source of contamination as practicable unless it can be shown that the design of the ventilation ducts and the air velocity are sufficient to prevent unwanted deposition of uranium powder in the ducts.
-Multiple filters in series should be used to avoid reliance on a single barrier.
+Multiple filters in series should be used to avoid reliance on a single filter.
 In addition, duty and standby filters and/or fans should be provided to ensure the continuous functioning of ventilation systems.
-If this is not the case, it should be ensured that failure of the duty fan or filters will result in the safe shutdown of equipment in the affected area.

-4.19.
-Monitoring equipment such as differential pressure gauges (on filters, between rooms or between a glovebox and the room in which it is located) and devices for measuring uranium concentrations or gas concentrations in ventilation systems should be installed as necessary.

-4.20.
-Alarm systems should be installed to alert operators to fan failure or to high or low differential pressures.
-At the design stage, provision should also be made for the installation of equipment for monitoring airborne uranium concentration and/or gas concentration.
+If this is not the case, it should be ensured that failure of the duty fan or filter will result in the safe shutdown of equipment in the affected area. - 4.27.
+Monitoring equipment such as differential pressure gauges (on filters, between rooms or between a glovebox and the room in which it is located) and devices for measuring uranium or gas concentrations in ventilation systems should be installed as necessary.
+Alarm systems should be installed to alert operators to fan failure or high or low differential pressures.
+At the design stage, provision should also be made for the installation of equipment for monitoring airborne radioactive material and/or gas monitoring equipment.
 Monitoring points should be chosen that would correspond most accurately to the exposure of workers and would minimize the time for detection of any leakage (see para.
 6.39 of Ref.
 [1]).

-4.21.
-To prevent the propagation of a fire through ventilation ducts and to maintain the integrity of firewalls, and as practicable in view of the potential of corrosion by HF, ventilation systems should be equipped with fireproof dampers and should be constructed from non-flammable materials.

-4.22.
-To facilitate decontamination and eventual decommissioning of the facility, the walls, floors and ceilings in areas of the uranium fuel fabrication facility where contamination is likely should be made non-porous and easy to clean.
-This may be done by applying special coatings, such as epoxy, to surfaces.
+- 4.28.
+To prevent the propagation of a fire through ventilation ducts and to maintain the integrity of firewalls, and as practicable in view of the potential of corrosion by HF, ventilation systems should be equipped with fire dampers and should be constructed from non-flammable materials. - 4.29.
+If fume hoods and gloveboxes are used (e.g. in laboratories), their design should be commensurate with the specific local hazards in the conversion facility or enrichment facility. - 4.30.
+To facilitate decontamination and the eventual decommissioning of the facility, the walls, floors and ceilings in areas of the conversion facilities and enrichment facilities where contamination is likely to exist should be made non-porous and easy to clean.
+This may be done by applying special coatings, such as epoxy, to such surfaces and ensuring that no areas are difficult to access.
 In addition, all surfaces that could become contaminated should be made readily accessible to allow for periodic decontamination as necessary.